ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/create-delete-database.http.markdown

 {PANEL:**CreateDatabase**}

-This method is used to create a new database on a server.
+Used to create a new database on a server.

 ### Syntax